 Admission: $12 for adults; $10 for adults 65 and over; students 13 and up, $6; 12 and under free.
 All tickets sales at door, no advanced sales or reservations.
 Our building is wheelchair accessible.
 The doors open at 7:00 and performances begin at 7:30.

 A portion of our proceeds from each concert will go to a local or international social cause.
-The benefit for November and December 2018 and February 2019 concerts is Mennonite Central Committee‘s work with immigration.
+The benefit for March, April and May concerts is Upper Bucks Code Blue, advocating for and providing emergency shelter and assistance to local homeless.
 You can also drop off donations of non-perishable food at Patchwork for Pennridge FISH (Fellowship In Serving Humanity), our local non-profit food pantry and clothing outlet here in Perkasie at all our concerts.

 - April 6, 2019 – Bucks County Folk Song Song Society Annual Members Showcase concert.

 - April 27, 2019 – Charlie Zahm and Tad Marks.
 Opener – Tachyonmetry.

 - May 18, 2019 – Tookany Creek.
 Opener – Russ Rentler.

 - October 19, 2019 – Susie Burke and David Surette.
 Opener – Without a Paddle.